 Calculate your food cost percentage

 Now that you know the total cost price, calculate your food cost percentage.
-Coffee has different standards than food.
+Based on real restaurant P&L data, coffee has different standards than food items.

 Food cost formula: